seaneagan/argo-armada/README.md

 POC integration of [Armada](https://opendev.org/airship/armada) functionality into Airship 2 environment.

-# Description

-* defines a kustomize generator plugin which:
-  * takes a configuration schema which:
-    * collapses Airship 1 `armada/Manifest/v2` and `armada/ChartGroup/v2` schemas
-    * supports DAGs or explicit groups of charts
-  * generates an argo workflow template which:
-    * can be run standalone
-    * can be called from Airship 2 `sitemanage` workflow, as a sub-step (single workflow UI)
-    * spawns tasks for each chart installation which:
-      * call the armada [apply_chart entrypoint with armadachart CRDs](https://review.opendev.org/#/q/topic:chart_entrypoint+(status:open+OR+status:merged)) (WIP)
+Runnable demos of using kustomize and argo workflow templates to deploy a set of armada chart deployment specs.
+Certain workflow templates are either static or generated via kustomize plugins depending on the demo.
+Workflow templates can be run standalone via a simple wrapper, or invokved via a higher level workflow, such as the Airship 2 `sitemanage` workflow, as a sub-step (single workflow UI).
+The leaf tasks of the workflow invoke the armada [apply_chart entrypoint](https://review.opendev.org/#/q/topic:chart_entrypoint+(status:open+OR+status:merged)) (WIP).

 # Dependencies: